In this post I’ll show you 19 solid shower tile installation strategies I have learned over the years to increase my tiling efficiency and quality.

-The way I do this is with a 1 to 5 mixture of Weldbond to water.
+The way I pre-bond all my ceramic tile (before installation) is with a 1 to 5 mixture of Weldbond to water.
 I usually get a large bottle with a screw lid, pour in water and Weldbond, seal the lid and shake vigorously for a couple of minutes.

 Get a small sponge roller and tray and roll the mixture onto the back of every single tile you will be using in your project.
 You can set the tiles immediately after bonding if you like, but it actually works better if you leave the tiles to dry overnight before installing them.

 A great test to see how well this works is to apply some mortar to a test piece of backer board and lay one tile with the bonding agent applied, and one that has not been bonded.
 Wait about 15- 20 seconds and then simply remove the tile from the backer board to see what I mean.

 A dry flakey, poorly hydrated layer of mortar will remain on the back of the unbonded tile.
 In contrast, the mortar on the bonded tile will be adhering extremely well to the back of the tile and the substrate.
 It will also appear smooth and well hydrated on both surfaces.

 As I mentioned in the tiling tools post, diamond studded hole saw bits are the best tools when cutting all the smaller holes into porcelain or ceramic tile.
 Believe me, these bits are going to be one of your “go to” tools in every shower tile installation you do.

 But this technique can be a bit tricky and it requires a bit of skill, so pay attention!